rnurgaliyev/ankibot/README.md

 # AnkiBot

 A Telegram bot that turns words into Anki flashcards.
-Send a German word, get AI-powered translations with examples, and add them to your Anki deck with one tap.
+Send a word in any language, get AI-powered translations with examples, and add them to your Anki deck with one tap.

 <p align="center">
   <img src="assets/telegram-bot.png" alt="Telegram bot conversation" width="300">